Clicky

 Drown Mode

-Drown mode, unknown to many jet ski owners, prevents the engine from starting when activated.
+Unknown to many jet ski owners, Drown mode, prevents the engine from starting when activated.
 It’s used for tasks like compression testing, oil change, or engine check.

-To engage drown mode, hold the throttle fully and press the start button with the key on, causing the engine to turn over without starting.
+To engage it, hold the throttle fully and press the start button with the key on, causing the engine to turn over without starting.

 Avoid prolonged use in this mode.